GUDHI/gudhi-devel/src/cython/doc/bottleneck_distance_user.rst

     ../../doc/Bottleneck_distance/bottleneck_distance_example.png
     :figclass: align-center

-    The point (0, 13) is at 6.5 distance from the diagonal and more specifically from the point (6.5, 6.5)
+    The point (0, 13) is at distance 6.5 from the diagonal and more specifically from the point (6.5, 6.5)

 Basic example
 -------------

-This another example computes the bottleneck distance from 2 persistence diagrams:
+This other example computes the bottleneck distance from 2 persistence diagrams:

 .. testcode::